Ikytsu/Easier-BrainFuck-Intepreter/README.md

 # Easier-BrainFuck
 BrainFuck the programming language that's fucked your brain, was adapted to more complex programs by me.
 I was fascinated how brainfuck works, so I wanted a sort of brainfuck that you can use easily.
 The concept still the same :).

+**Credits:**
+If you want to edit the code and republish it, leave credits to me